happyrabbit/linhui.org/_posts/2017-7-8-MachineLearningAl.markdown

 (13) Ensemble Methods

 Ensemble method made its debut in the 1990s.
 The idea is to build a prediction model by combining the strengths of a collection of simpler base models.
 Bagging, originally proposed by Leo Breiman, is one of the earliest ensemble methods.
-After that, people developed Random Forest [@Ho1998; @amit1997] and Boosting method [@Valiant1984; @KV1989].
+After that, people developed Random Forest and Boosting method.
 This is a class of powerful and effective algorithms.

 - Bootstrapped Aggregation (Bagging)
 - Random Forest